mealet/tpl-docs/docs/introduction/contributing.md

 **Okay, here's some guidelines for you:**

 > ### Ensure that...
-> * you'r code follows the code style of this project
+> * your code follows the code style of this project
-> * you'r code isn't breaking program or any parts of it
+> * your code isn't breaking program or any parts of it
 > * you've written readable code
 >
 > ### Please do...